BigEmperor26/NLU/readme.md

 - Use pre-trained BERT to extract embeddings and train a simple MLP
 - Use pre-trained BERT and fine tune for the tasks

-both use:
-- dropout
-- random weightings

-### AlBERT

-AlBERT is a model based on BERT, but faster and better optimized for downstream tasks

-- Use pre-trained AlBERT and fine tune for the tasks

-- dropout
-- random weightings